300: Rise of an Empire

 But even if we grant that the movie doesn't have the philosophical ambition of "2001", the space adventure to which it's most often compared, fairness demands we recognize that it's trying for something else.
 "Gravity" is reminiscent of "2001" mainly because it feels like a feature-length expansion of the sequence in which astronaut Dave Bowman gets locked out of the Jupiter spacecraft without his helmet.
 Beyond that, it's its own thing, and its storytelling is as simple as its visuals are complex.
 A surprising number of scenes are theatrically spare: just people talking to each other, telling stories, painting mental pictures for us.

 If anyone asks me what "Gravity" is about, I'll tell them it's a tense adventure about a space mission gone wrong, but once they've seen and absorbed the movie, they'll know the truth.
 The root word of "Gravity" is "grave."
-That's an adjective meaning weighty or glum or substantial, but it's also a noun: the location where we'll all end up in time.
+That's an adjective meaning weighty or glum or substantial, but it's also a noun: the place where we'll all end up eventually.
 The film is about that moment when you suffered misfortune that seemed unendurable and believed all hope was lost and that you might as well curl up and die, and then you didn't.
 Why did you decide to keep going?
 It's is a mystery as great as any in physics or astronomy, and one we've all grappled with, and transcended.